-ThePowerMBA Global is far from traditional — in fact, it’s only been available outside Europe since 2020.
+ThePowerMBA program from ThePower Business School is far from traditional — in fact, it’s only been available outside Europe since 2020.

-In my case, ThePowerMBA Global was a reasonable value and introduced me to some new colleagues at top-tier companies like Waze and Google who are now close friends.
+In my case, ThePowerMBA program paid for itself quickly and introduced me to dozens of colleagues at top-tier companies like Waze and Google who are now close friends.
 (Here’s my testimonial in a Waze ad as proof!)

 Compare the price-to-value ratio below to see why that’s actually a reasonable deal:

 |MOOC||Free||High||Degree or certificate not granted|